nasa/Common-Metadata-Repository/search-app/docs/api.md

 ]
 ```

-On occasions when service association cannot be processed at all due to invalid input, service association request will return a failure status code with the appropriate error message.
+On occasions when service association cannot be processed at all due to invalid input, service association request will return status code 200 with appropriate error messages for each failed association.
+If all the associations in the request fail, a 400 failure status code will be returned.

 #### <a name="service-dissociation"></a> Service Dissociation

 A service identified by its concept id can be dissociated from collections through a list of collection concept revisions similar to service association requests.
 Service dissociation requires that user has update permission on INGEST_MANAGEMENT_ACL for either the collection's provider, or the service's provider.

+Service dissociation
 ```
 curl -XDELETE -i -H "Content-Type: application/json" -H "Authorization: Bearer XXXXX" %CMR-ENDPOINT%/services/S1200000008-PROV1/associations -d \
 '[{"concept_id": "C1200000005-PROV1"},
   {"concept_id": "C1200000006-PROV1"},
   {"concept_id": "C1200000007-PROV1"}]'

-HTTP/1.1 400 BAD REQUEST
+HTTP/1.1 200 OK
 Content-Type: application/json; charset=UTF-8
 Content-Length: 168